-Thirty-nine Weeks Ended
+Thirty-nine W

-September 29, Se ptember 28,
+Sept ember 29, September 28,

 (in thousands) 2016 2017 \$ Change % Change

 Gross profit \$ 314,516 \$ 410,190 \$ 95,674 30.4%

-Gross margin 40.7% 6 41.2% 6
+Gross margin 40.7% 41.29 6

 Gross profit during the thirty-nine weeks ended September 28, 2017 increased \$95.7 million, or 30.4%, compared to the corresponding prior year period.
 This increase in gross profit was primarily the result of increased sales volume.
 Gross margin for the thirty-nine weeks ended September 28, 2017 increased approximately 50 basis points compared to the thirty-nine weeks ended September 29, 2016.
 This increase was primarily driven by an increase of approximately 75 basis points due to a shift in product mix to products that carry a higher gross margin and lower capitalized freight costs and continuing to invest in high quality products that carry higher gross margins.
-Gross margin also increase of approximately 10 basis points due to lower inventory shrinkage and damage, offset by a decrease of approximately 35 basis points due to higher distribution center costs and supply chain costs.
-The higher distribution center from Carson, California to Moreno Valley, California.
+Gross margin also increased approximately 10 basis points due to lower inventory shrinkage and damage, offset by a decrease of approximately 35 basis points due to higher distribution center costs and supply chain costs.
+The higher distribution center rosts and supply chain costs as a percent of sales is related to increased volumes of inventory to support sales growth and to relocate and expand our West Coast distribution center from Carson, California to Moreno Valley, California.